kkamara/mrvl-web/README.md

   # see ./package.json and client/package.json for change
 ```

+## Misc

+Each Marvel API key ([see environment variables](https://raw.githubusercontent.com/kkamara/mrvl/main/.env.example)) has a request limit of 3000/day.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.